nstarman/cosmology-api/docs/introduction.rst

 In this project you will see the ``Array`` Protocol used throughout the API.
 Also, there is a generic type variable ``InputT`` that is used to describe the type of the input to a function.
 This is a :class:`~typing.TypeVar`.
-Due to the cuurent limitations of Python, this is an unconstrained :class:`~typing.TypeVar` but it is intended to be constrained to ``Array`` + other, e.g. :class:`float`.
+Due to the current limitations of Python, this is an unconstrained :class:`~typing.TypeVar` but it is intended to be constrained to ``Array`` + other, e.g. :class:`float`.
 In future, ``InputT`` will be constrained.